cyberGorad/pages/README.md

-Hello there! 👋 I'm [Your Name], a passionate individual with a unique blend of skills in both penetration testing and development.
+Hello there! 👋 I'm tsila, a passionate individual with a unique blend of skills in both penetration testing and development.
 I thrive on the excitement of identifying and strengthening security vulnerabilities while crafting robust and efficient software solutions.

 As a dedicated pentester, I meticulously assess systems, networks, and applications to uncover potential weaknesses and provide comprehensive security recommendations.
 My goal is to ensure that digital landscapes remain resilient against evolving cyber threats.